love-fern/love_fern_fe/README.md

 bundle install
 ```

-To set up environment variables run `figaro install` and open `application.yml` in your editor.
+To set up environment variables run `bundle exec figaro install` then open `application.yml` in your editor.
 Add values for the following keys:

 ```yml
 GOOGLE_CLIENT_ID: < Your Google Client ID Here >